usatie/csc746_high_performance_computing/README.md

 3 potential domain decomposition strategies.

-To submit a batch job, make sure your current working directory is the `mpi_2dmesh_harness_instructional/build` subdirectory, then do the job submission as follows
+To submit a batch job, make sure your current working directory is the `mpi_2dmesh_harness_instructional/build` subdirectory, then do the job submission as follows:

-     `sbatch ../scripts/run_script.sh ./mpi_2dmesh`
+     sbatch ../scripts/run_script.sh ./mpi_2dmesh

 The SLURM batch system will create a logfile in your build directory named something like 'slurm-XXXXX.out" where XXXXX is the job number. stderr and stdout from your code and any other system messages from the